ArnoldSchiller/playcard/README.md

 ### File access check:
 Checks whether the requested file actually exists in the specified directory and whether access to the file is allowed (avoiding security issues such as directory traversal).

+## Further notes:

+If you are using the script in a production environment, remember to take the appropriate security measures, e.g. enforce HTTPS, and make sure that sensitive data is not exposed in logs or error messages.

+Secure it against cross-site scripting in Apache with mod_security.